debops/debops/docs/defaults-configuration.rst

 --------------------

 List of active Postfix capabilities.
-By default Postfix is configured with local mail disabled, all mail is sent to local MX server configured in DNS.
+By default Postfix is configured with local mail disabled, all mail is sent to a local MX server configured in DNS.

 List of available Postfix capabilities:

 ``null``
-  **Enabled by default.** Postfix has no local delivery, all mail is sent to a MX for current domain.
+  **Enabled by default.** Postfix has no local delivery, all mail is sent to a MX for the current domain.
 These settings are based on `Postfix null client`_ configuration.

   You should remove this capability and replace it with others presented below.